microsoft/appcenter-sdk-android/README.md

         ```Java
         boolean CrashesListener.shouldProcess(ErrorReport report) {
-            return true; // return true if the Error Report should be processed, otherwise false.
+            return true; // return true if the crash report should be processed, otherwise false.
         }
         ```